neXenio/adb-util/README.md

 - [ ] Pushing and pulling files and folders
 - [ ] Viewing Logcat output (`adb logcat`)

+You can check the progress of new features in the [project] section.

 ## Requirements

 Make sure that `adb` is available in your `PATH`.
 You can check if that's the case by opening a terminal and executing `adb version`.